stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 > The `apply` to create a cluster on EKS will take several minutes to complete.

-## Five: Register Your Cluster with Kubernetes Tools
+## 5: Register Your Cluster with Kubernetes Tools

 Use the AWS command-line tool to register the new cluster with your kubectl configuration.